DWI Attorney Explains “Open Container” Law

 Texas Penal Code Sec.
 49.031(1) states: “Open Container” means a bottle, can, or other receptacle that contains any amount of alcoholic beverage and that is open, that has been opened, that has a broken seal, or the contents of which are partially removed.

 So, what does that mean?
 Well, an open container is obviously not a bottle or can which hasn’t been opened.

 - A bottle which has had the lid twisted off.
 Either of those can still be completely full, without even a sip taken from it, yet it is still an open container… even a bottle which has had the top removed and then put back on.

-So what is an ’empty’?
+So what is an “empty”?
 A can, bottle, cup or any other container which is completely empty is no longer an open container … it is trash!
 You can have 100 open beer cans in your floorboard and as long as each one of them is empty, they are trash, and nothing more.

-However, here is a point of argument ….
-A container which is technically empty, but still is cool to the touch and/or has condensation on the outside is considered an open container.
-That’s not in the legal definition, but case law has legislated that it is for all purposes an ‘open container’.
+However, here is a point of argument … A container which is technically empty, but still is cool to the touch and/or has condensation on the outside is considered an open container.
+That’s not in the legal definition, but case law has legislated that it is for all purposes an “open container”.